-The criticism of Gingrich focused extensively on his $1.6 million in earnings as an advocate for Freddie Mac (FMCC), a mortgage- finance company seized by the government in 2008 after its stake in subprime loans pushed it to the brink of collapse, and his appearance that same year in a climate change advertisement with House Minority Leader Nancy Pelosi, a California Democrat.
+The criticism of Gingrich focused extensively on his $1.6 million in earnings as an advocate for Freddie Mac (FMCC:US), a mortgage- finance company seized by the government in 2008 after its stake in subprime loans pushed it to the brink of collapse, and his appearance that same year in a climate change advertisement with House Minority Leader Nancy Pelosi, a California Democrat.

 Gingrich finished fourth in the Iowa caucuses, which Santorum won.
 In South Carolina, he mounted a comeback after a strong debate performance in which attacked CNN John King for asking about the candidate’s second wife’s claim that he asked for an “open marriage” to carry on an affair with Callista Gingrich, his third and current wife.

 In Florida, though, the new attention on his personal life contributed to his loss to Romney, and voters motivated by religious issues began shifting to Santorum.